ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 [https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli)

+Name the resource group something identifiable and different than the application environments. onion-architecture-container-apps-acr for example.
-The name and resource group of the container registry can be anything.
+The resource groups for the application environments will be created and destroyed programatically, the container registry should be kept separate.

-A Basic SKU is sufficient
+When creating the container registry, a Basic SKU is sufficient.
+Name the container registry something identifiable. onion-architecture-container-apps for example.

 ## Connect Azure to Octopus Deploy